Kentico/ADImportService/README.md

 ## Acknowledgement

 The project is based on code developed by [Tomas Hruby](https://github.com/TomHruby) for his [bachelor thesis](https://is.muni.cz/th/396080/fi_b/?furl=%2Fth%2F396080%2Ffi_b%2F;so=nx;lang=en) (full text of the [thesis in pdf](https://is.muni.cz/th/396080/fi_b/thesis.pdf)).

+## Contributing
+Want to improve the AD Import Service?
+Great!
+But make sure you read the [contributing guidelines](https://github.com/Kentico/KInspector/blob/master/CONTRIBUTING.md) first.

+If anything feels wrong or incomplete, please let us know.
+Create a new [issue](https://github.com/Kentico/ADImportService/issues/new) or submit a [pull request](https://help.github.com/articles/using-pull-requests/).